hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

 Overall Concepts
 ++++++++++++++++

 The case recording system in OpenMDAO is designed such that by default everything is recorded.
-Users can then use the query system to post process the data and get at the data they really need.
 OpenMDAO records all inputs and outputs of the model at all levels of the iteration hierarchy.
 In addition it also records the metadata about the model, constants, inputs, and outputs.
+Users can then use the query system to post process the data and get at the data they really need.

+Case recorders are assigned to the top level Assembly only.

-The primary file formats for case recording in OpenMDAO are `JSON <http://en.wikipedia.org/wiki/JSON/>`_ and `BSON <http://en.wikipedia.org/wiki/BSON/>`_ JSON, and its binary version, BSON, were chosen because of the following benefits:
+The primary file formats for case recording in OpenMDAO are `JSON <http://en.wikipedia.org/wiki/JSON/>`_ and and its binary version,`BSON <http://en.wikipedia.org/wiki/BSON/>`_.
+They were chosen because of the following benefits:

 * interoperability
 * openness
 * simplicity
 * maps directly onto the data structures used in modern programming languages
 * JSON is easy to read
+* JSON is easy to parse using JavaScript

 If users need to have the case records in another format, OpenMDAO provides post processors that convert the JSON and BSON case record files to those formats.
 The formats currently supported are CSV, sqlite, and a simple text-based data dump format.

-Case recorders are assigned to the top level Assembly only.

 .. seealso:: :ref:`Case-Recording`